Verdier specialization and restrictions of Hodge modules

-The Koszul complexes are then defined globally.
-Forgetting the Hodge filtration and the grading, these Koszul complexes are identified with the pullbacks $i_Z^!M'$ and $i_Z^*M'[-r]$ as $\D$-modules, where $i_Z^*M'$ is isomorphic to the direct image of $M'$ as $\D$-module by $\pi$ in the monodromical case as is well known.
-It is rather easy to show the acyclicity of $K^{!,\ssb}(M')_{\alpha}$, $K^{*,\ssb}(M')_{\alpha}$ for $\al\nes 0$ using the commutation relation $[\dd_i,t_j]\eq \delta_{i,j}$, see \cite{CD}.
-The following gives a special case of an assertion in \cite{CD} (whose proof is very difficult to follow) for monodromical mixed Hodge modules. \htt{T1}{}\msn {\bf Theorem 1.} {\it The Hodge filtration $F$ on the degree $0$ part of the Koszul complexes $K^{!,\ssb}(M')_0$, $K^{*,\ssb}(M')_0[r]$ are strict.
-Their cohomology $\D_Z$-modules together with the weight filtration $W$ induced by the relative monodromy filtration for the actions of $\theta\mi\al\pl r$ on $M'_{\al}$ and shifted by cohomology degree are canonically isomorphic to the bifiltered underlying $\D_Z$-modules of the cohomological pullbacks of mixed Hodge modules $H^{\ssb}(i'_Z)^!\M'$ and $H^{\ssb}(i'_Z)^*\M'$ respectively, where $i'_Z\co X\into T_ZX$ is the inclusion.} \ms This actually gives the assertion in \cite{CD} mentioned before Theorem~T1{1}, since there are isomorphisms \htt{5}{}
+for $\xi\ins M'$, $\eta\eq\bigwedge_{i=1}^{j'}\,\eta_i$ with $\eta_i\ins\Nc^*_{Z/X}$ ($j'\eq r{-}j$ or $j$), and $\eta^{(p)}\defs\bigwedge_{i\ne p}\,\eta_i$.
+We denote by $\ddd t_k$ the image of $t_k$ in $\Nc^*_{Z/X}$.
+We get the initial Koszul complexes if $\eta_i\eq\ddd t_{k_i}$ for any $i$.
+We can show the well-definedness of the action of $\D_Z$ on the cohomology sheaves of the Koszul complexes using a {\it flat or injective resolution of $M'$ as a $\D_X$-module.} (Indeed, the ambiguities of liftings of vector fields on $Z$ are given by $\OO_Z$-linear combinations of the $t_i\dd_j$ when a trivialization of vector bundle is changed, see Remark~R2.1d{2.1d} below.)
+For $K_{\!Z}^{!,\ssb}(M')$, this is closely related to \cite[(1.1.12)]{RSW}.
+The modified Koszul complexes are defined globally.
+Forgetting the Hodge filtration and the grading, these Koszul complexes are isomorphic to the pullbacks $i^!_ZM'$ and $i^*_ZM'[-r]$ as $\D$-modules (see Remark~R2.1e{2.1e}--R2.1f{f} below) where $i^*_ZM'$ can be identified with the direct image of $M'$ as $\D$-module by $\pi$ in the monodromical case as is well known.
+It is rather easy to show the acyclicity of $K_{\!Z}^{!,\ssb}(M')_{\al}$, $K_{\!Z}^{*,\ssb}(M')_{\al}$ for $\al\nes0$, see \cite{CD} and also (9{9}) below.
+The following gives a globalization of an assertion in \cite{CD} (whose proof is quite complicated) in the monodromical Hodge module case. \htt{T1}{}\msn {\bf Theorem 1.} {\it The Hodge filtration $F$ on the degree $0$ part of the Koszul complexes $K_{\!Z}^{!,\ssb}(M')_0$, $K_{\!Z}^{*,\ssb}(M')_0[r]$ are strict.
+Their $F$-filtered cohomology $\D_Z$-modules have the weight filtration $W$ induced from the relative monodromy filtration $W'$ for the actions of $\te\mi\al\pl r$ on the $W$\!-filtered $\D_Z$-module $M'_{\al}$ using $K_{\!Z}^{!,\ssb}(W'_{\ssb}M')_0$, $K_{\!Z}^{*,\ssb}(W'_{\ssb}M')_0[r]$ and shifted by cohomology degree.
+These bifiltered $\D_Z$-modules are isomorphic to the bifiltered underlying $\D_Z$-modules of the cohomological pullbacks of mixed Hodge modules $H^{\ssb}(i'_Z)^!\M'$ and $H^{\ssb}(i'_Z)^*\M'$ respectively, where $i'_Z\co X\into T_ZX$ is the inclusion.} \ms Here $H^{\ssb}\co D^b\A\tos\A$ denotes the standard cohomological functor with $\A\eq{\rm MHM}(Z)$.
+In the monodromical case the relative monodromy filtration is the same as the original weight filtration, see Remark~R2.1a{2.1a} below.
+Theorem~T1{1} actually implies a globalization of the assertion in \cite{CD} mentioned before Theorem~T1{1} as follows. \htt{T2}{}\msn {\bf Theorem 2.} {\it Let $X$ be a smooth complex variety, and $Z\sst X$ be a smooth closed subvariety of codimension $r$.
+Let $\M$ be a mixed Hodge module on $X$ with $(M;F,W)$ the underlying bifiltered $\D_X$-module.
+Let $V$ be the $V$-filtration of Kashiwara and Malgrange on $M$ along $Z$ indexed by $\Q$ $($instead of $\Z)$.
+Then we have the isomorphisms of filtered $\D_Z$-modules \htt{6}{}